gohugoio/hugo/content/templates/output-formats.md

 ## Templates for Your Output Formats

-A new output format needs needs a corresponding template in order to render anything useful.
+A new output format needs a corresponding template in order to render anything useful.

 {{% note %}}
 The key distinction for Hugo versions 0.20 and newer is that Hugo looks at an output format's `Name` and MediaType's `Suffix` when choosing the template used to render a given `Page`.